-patient, inefficient, not shaped by productivity and use value, not needing to always be fast or productive, more cyclical than linear, deep not surface level, hesitant
+patient, inefficient, not shaped by productivity and use value, not needing to always be fast, more cyclical than linear, deep not surface level, hesitant

 we must exercise patience so that we do not rush to synthesize or assimilate each other’s ideas or experiences in order to relieve ourselves of the discomfort and annoyance of juggling multiple claims, visions and experiences

 On Rumination and Slow, Careful Consideration from TROUBLE

 Chewy writing is dense and requires that both the writer and the reader devote substantial time to thinking through the ideas, theories or experiences that are being written about.
 Unlike some pithy writing, which is aimed at getting to the point quickly and efficiently so that the reader can easily digest the ideas, chewy writing is aimed at encouraging (or forcing) the reader to stop and engage in slow and careful rumination (chewing) on ideas, words, and claims.
 Here is what Butler says in “What is Critique: An Essay on Foucault’s Virtue” about the need for chewiness and how it enables us to patiently and persistently think and reflect:

 But here I would ask for your patience since it turns out that critique is a practice that requires a certain amount of patience in the same way that reading, according to Nietzsche, required that we act a bit more like cows than humans and learn the art of slow rumination (307).

 A dense, chewy bagel cannot easily be consumed.
 It requires effort to be eaten.
 A chewy bagel text is the same way.
 It is not meant to be easily understood or digested.
 It demands that we devote some serious time and effort to engaging and processing the ideas that it presents.

 Doctoral Feminist Theory Exam, Question 1: Feminism and Rhetoric